Avery boys basketball upends Ashe in season opener

 Nate Lee paced the Ashe offense with seven first-half points, while Barinowski led the Vikings with 10 points in the half.

 As the second half began, the Huskies opened with five consecutive points to cut the Avery lead in half at 28-23.
 A three-pointer by Gavin Windish and three points from Ethan Ashley in the frame helped the Huskies draw within a pair at 30-28 at the 5:00 mark.
-Avery adjusted, however, and surged ahead using a 12-0 scoring spurt, as Hoilman scored seven points in the span.
-The Vikings outscored Ashe 18-3 over the final five minutes of the third quarter to open up its largest lead of the game at 48-31.
+Avery adjusted, however, and surged ahead using a 12-0 scoring run, as Hoilman scored seven points in the span.
+The Vikings outscored Ashe 18-3 over the remainder of the third quarter to open up its largest lead of the game at 48-31.

-In junior varsity boys non-conference action, Ashe held on to defeat Avery by a 53-51 final score.
+In junior varsity boys action, Ashe held on to defeat Avery by a 53-51 final score in non-conference action.

-Avery's home contest scheduled for Friday, Nov.
-22, against Watauga was rescheduled.
-The home game will now take place on Thursday, Dec.
-5, in Viking Gym.

 (0) comments